Root of Title Abstracts (New Abstracts)

 When to Order: A Title Report is often ordered in the following situations:

-Cost: The cost of preparing a residential Title Report is typically $175.00.
+Cost: The cost of preparing a residential Title Report is typically $200.00.
 The cost may be more if a 24-month chain of title is required, if the Title Report requires an extended search period (e.g. if the land was acquired through probate a long time ago), or if many judgments or liens have to be shown.
+Prior authorization is always requested prior to altering this charge.

 ^ Back to Top